As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Lawn Mower Storage from the Wall

 I bet that against your outside wall doesn’t come to mind when you think about where to store your lawn mower, right?
 It’s a pretty convenient idea, though, when you think about it.
-You won’t have to build a full shed or install a tent – all you’ll have to do is create a space against your wall and build or buy a storage box.
+You won’t have to build a full shed or install a tent – all you’ll have to do is create a space against your wall and build or buy a storage unit.

 Or From The Ceiling